Analytic and numerical bootstrap for the long-range Ising model: Numerical results

 On the numerical side, we should refine the discrete grid of points discussed in appendix \ref{ss:crossingeq}.
 In all previous plots, the OPE relations have been imposed for 3000 closely spaced values of $\D$.
 Increasing this number appears to make all of the kinks move monotonically upwards.
 This is expected in the numerical bootstrap since constraints at the new points make it harder to find functionals for ruling out CFTs.
 We have gone to 12000 which appears to be large enough that further errors are dominated by the resolution in $a_{\phi^2}$.

 On the perturbative side, we will use the approximants $\text{Pade}_{[m, n]}$ which are rational functions with $m + n + 1$ coefficients designed to resum an asymptotic series.
-While this can be done for either the $\varepsilon$ or $\delta$ expansions individually, it is much better to use a two-sided approximant.
-Picking the same one for both axes, we will write
+While this can be done for either the $\varepsilon$ or $\delta$ expansions individually, it is much better to use a two-sided approximant.\footnote{See ref.~\cite{Rong:2024vxo} for alternative strategies of resumming mean-field end perturbative data using Borel-Pad\'{e} and conformal mapping.} Picking the same one for both axes, we will write

 and fix the coefficients by demanding that $\mathfrak{s} = 1 + \frac{\varepsilon}{2}$ and $\mathfrak{s} = 2(1 - \D^*_\sigma - \delta)$ reproduce the expected behaviour around the mean-field and short-range ends respectively.
 Solutions for the coefficients (if they exist) are admissible if they lead to real-valued functions that have no poles between $\varepsilon = 0$ and $\delta = 0$.
 If we perturb up to $O(\delta)$ and $O(\varepsilon^{m - 1})$, the $\text{Pade}_{[m,1]}$ approximant has admissible solutions for $m = 3$ and $m = 4$.
 As shown in figure \ref{fig:pade_comparison}, the latter gets us significantly closer to where the kinks are.
 By bounding the spin-2 gap at each kink, it is also possible to repeat this check for spin-2 operators.
 Adding $\hD_2$ as a third axis, we obtain the plot in Figure \ref{fig:pade_3d}.